shenxianpeng/dotfiles/README.md

 # dotfiles

-[shenxianpeng's dotfiles](https://github.com/shenxianpeng/dotfiles) was writen as Ansible roles.
+[shenxianpeng's dotfiles](https://github.com/shenxianpeng/dotfiles) was written as Ansible roles.

 Sets up a full local development environment with a **single command.**